Obj. ID: 3140

 The cylindrical shaft is mounted over a raised, round base.
 A Hebrew dedicatory inscription is engraved on each of the shafts, written in square outlined letters.
 It reads:

-"קהל קדוש די זרד"ל קדמונא"
+קהל קדוש די זרד"ל קדמונא

-"(Dedicated to the) Holy congregation of the Old Zaradel (synagogue)."
-(See: Remarks).
+Translation: (Dedicated to the) Holy congregation of the Old Zaradel (synagogue).

 A hemispherical base supports the tower-shaped body, formed of seven open-worked facets, in two tiers.
-The lower tier is surrounded by an arcade, while the upper has rectangular openings on which Sanctuary Implements are attached in pairs (fig. 1): a cluster of grapes and the Tablets of the Covenant, the High Priest's mitre and an incense burner, the hoshenand the altar of burning, a cluster of grapes and the altar of incense, the basin and the priestly garments, a missing implement and a five-branched menorah, two hands in a priestly blessing and the altar of burning.
+The lower tier is surrounded by an arcade, while the upper has rectangular openings on which Sanctuary Implements are attached in pairs: a cluster of grapes and the Tablets of the Covenant, the High Priest's mitre and an incense burner, the hoshenand the altar of burning, a cluster of grapes and the altar of incense, the basin and the priestly garments, a missing implement and a five-branched menorah, two hands in a priestly blessing and the altar of burning.

 A round cupola decorated with a whorl of leaves radiating from the centre and topped by a bud-shaped apex, surmounts the tower.
 Bells are suspended from holes pierced around the tower's bottom edges.